 Single page site

 In this article, I will assume a single web page suitable for display on the small and large screen.
-The names for these types of simple sites with all elements on a single page vary: Single page site, Single pager, One-page website, Landing page, holding page, lock screen, coming soon.
-It is not only an indication of the size and function of the site, but also a trend in design.
+The names for these types of simple sites with all elements on a single page vary: Single page site, Single pager, One-page website, Landing page.

 With this service, you can build a “one page” website at lightning speed.
 This could be for your personal profile, a landing page for an email campaign or perhaps something else, more extensive.
 The service is free but has a more extensive option where you can also use statistics, forms, your own domain and more.